All Resources

 Sprout Social

 Looking to re-engage visitors who are about to exit your site?
-Follow Sprout Social’s lead by experimenting with exit intent modals.
-When a visitor moves their mouse toward the “back” button of their browser, the social media management software brand shows the visitor the below modal encouraging them to book a demo before they go.
+Follow Sprout Social’s lead by experimenting with exit intent pop-up modals.
+When a visitor moves their mouse toward the “back” button of their browser, the social media management software brand shows the visitor the below pop-up modal encouraging them to book a demo before they go.

 Sprout Social B2B Modal Example